rubycho/cv-notes/04 CNN/day02-pretrained-model-YGG16.md

 There are three scenarios, according to the stanford cs231n.

-Today, I will talk about one of them, using a pre-trained model, remove FC layers of it, add new FC layers at the end, and train(back-propagation) only new added FC layers, eventually changing the classifier part of a pre-trained model.
+Today, I will talk about one of them, using a pre-trained classifier, remove FC layers of it, add new FC layers at the end, and train(back-propagation) only new added FC layers, eventually changing the classifier part of a pre-trained model.